 - Safety valves and equivalent blow-off valves are assumed to fail in the closed position as follows:

-failing 2–3 1 4–8 2 ≥ 9 one fourth of the total number, rounded up to the next whole number
+Total number of valves: Failing: 2–3 1 4–8 2 ≥ 9 One fourth of the total number, rounded up to the next whole number.

 - The discharge flow capacity of safety valves and equivalent blow-off relief valves equals the nominal capacity determined on the basis of an applicable standard and the opening pressure equals to the nominal setting.